nreddy216/restful_controller_candidates_app/README.md

 #Candidates Web App

+The vision for this app is to create a quick view of the candidates, including their main platform, their voting record on key issues, and any important articles.

+##Timeline

 02/09/2016

-This is a simple app that (currently) cycles through the names of the top presidential candidates.
+Things Accomplished

+* Created file structure
+* Able to loop through four candidates along with their corresponding picture

+TODOs
+* Fix broken image link on the home page
+* Research and write more content
+* Style

-##Technologies used:
+##Technology used:
-* Ruby, using Sinatra
+* Ruby, using Sinatra (MVC)
+* HTML/CSS
+* Bootstrap